robotwist/django-crud-app-lab/artifacts/static/fonts/README.md

-# Fonts for Artifact Archive
+# Fonts for Monolith: Artifact Archive

-This directory is intended for font files used in the Artifact Archive application.
+This directory is intended for font files used in the Monolith: Artifact Archive application.

 ## Font Stack

 The application uses the following fonts for its analog appearance:

 1. **Barry** (Primary display font)
-   - Used for the "Artifact Archive" lettering
+   - Used for the "Monolith: Artifact Archive" lettering
    - Google Fonts replacement: DM Serif Display

 2. **Kabel Black** (Heading font)